Bell Media Radio: Operations

-As of August 2009, its head office is currently located at 250 Richmond Street West in Toronto, where the studios of its Toronto flagship stations CHUM-FM, CKFM-FM, CFRB and CHUM (AM) are located.
-The stations moved from their historic location, 1331 Yonge Street, after the property was sold to Aspen Ridge Homes for $21.5 million.
+Its head office is currently located at 250 Richmond Street West in Toronto, where the studios of its Toronto flagship stations CHUM-FM, CKFM-FM, CFRB and CHUM-AM are located.
+CHUM-AM and CHUM-FM moved from their historic location, 1331 Yonge Street, after the property was sold to Aspen Ridge Homes for $21.5 million.
+Former Standard Radio stations CFRB and CKFM were previously located at the intersection of Yonge Street and St. Clair Avenue West until 2013.

 CHUM Radio also previously operated CHUM Satellite Services, a multimedia division which provided programming and production services for corporate clients.
 This operation was acquired in 2009 by Stingray Digital, which eventually renamed it Stingray360.

 On January 6, 2016, iHeartMedia announced that Bell Media would enter into a licensing deal to launch a Canadian version of its radio streaming service iHeartRadio.
 Bell will handle Canadian licensing, marketing, and distribution of the service, contribute its content to the venture, and also gain rights to produce iHeartRadio-branded events.
 The service launched in October 2016.

 Since then, Bell has downplayed the branding "Bell Media Radio" in reference to its stations, and has referred to the collective platform, including the terrestrial stations, online outlets (which were all consolidated under iHeartRadio.ca) and podcasts from Bell Media properties that are distributed under the platform, under the name iHeartRadio Canada.
 The MuchMusic Video Awards were also re-branded as the iHeartRadio MMVAs.

 Programming

 Bell's stations broadcast under various formats, although hot adult contemporary and adult hits are particularly common.
 The stations typically air locally produced or voice-tracked programming for the majority of their schedules, although some national network programming also airs.
 In 2007 and part of 2008, the hot adult contemporary radio stations also aired the national evening program The Sound Lounge.
-Bell distributes The Breakfast Club, The Bobby Bones Show, Brooke & Jeffrey, On Air with Ryan Seacrest, and the American Top 40 in Canada via Orbyt Media.

 As of 2021, the majority of Bell Media's music radio stations operate under standard, networked formats with a mix of local and/or common national programming.
-These brands include.
+These brands include: